-- 4.1.1 Despite the decline of malaria incidence observed in the last decade in Cambodia, malaria still poses a considerable health burden to its population -- especially to high-risk groups such as inhabitants of its villages in close proximity to forests and mobile and migrant populations (MMP); as a result, these groups have been identified as 'high risk groups' vulnerable to contracting malaria and drug-resistant strains of malaria. - 4.1.2 Population movements since the 1950's, Cambodia's population movements from non-malaria endemic areas to malaria endemic areas in Cambodia been identified as one of the main factors involved in contributing to the emergence and spread of antimalarial resistant parasites documented in the last years. - 4.1.3 In 2009, it was reported that during the five years prior to the 2008 Cambodian census, it has been estimated that between 200,000 to 350,000 people, that close to about 25% of 200,000 to 350,000 population them non-immune to malaria, migrated to a "malaria" village or area12, creating an additional challenge against the overall containment strategy and malaria elimination efforts for in this region.
-Multi Drug Resistant malaria within Cambodia also poses international threats: those afflicted with this type of malaria can become unintentional carriers of it to other countries, including within South East Asia or sub Saharan Africa, where the burden of malaria is much higher. - 4.1.4 General economic development and improvement of road infrastructure leading to improved access of land available for various development projects (agriculture/plantation, hydro-electric dam, commercial logging), have further changed malaria epidemiology in Cambodia over the last several years.
+- 4.1.1 Despite the decline of malaria incidence observed in the last decade in Cambodia, malaria still poses a considerable health burden to its population -- especially to high-risk groups such as inhabitants of its villages in close proximity to forests and mobile and migrant populations (MMP).
+As a result, these groups have been identified as 'high risk groups,' vulnerable to contracting malaria and drug-resistant strains of malaria. - 4.1.2 Population movements from non-malaria endemic areas to malaria endemic areas within Cambodia in have been identified as a main factor contributing to the emergence and spread of antimalarial-resistant parasites in the last several years.

+- 4.1.3 In 2009, it was reported that during the five years prior to the 2008 Cambodian census, between 200,000 to 350,000 people migrated to a "malaria" village or area10, creating an additional challenge against the overall containment strategy and malaria elimination efforts.
+Multi-Drug Resistant malaria within Cambodia also poses international threats: those afflicted with this type of malaria can become unintentional carriers of resistant strains, transporting them to other malaria-burdened countries in Southeast Asia or Sub-Saharan Africa. - 4.1.4 General economic development and improvements of road infrastructure leading to increased land availability for various development projects (agriculture/plantation, hydro-electric dam, commercial logging) have further changed malaria epidemiology in Cambodia over the last twenty years.
 As a result of job opportunities created by economic development, the country has also seen an increase in the number of the mobile and migrant populations (MMP), who currently constitute the highest risk group for malaria prevention and treatment services due to their high mobility.
-In addition to travelling between malaria endemic and non-endemic areas, MMP are also documented to have worse risk taking-behaviors due to mobility, poverty and legal status resulting in reductions in proper care seeking behaviors13.
-The lack of regulated treatment and proper drug usage among MMP closely links this population to the emergence and spread of P. falciparum multi-drug resistant parasites. - 4.1.5 Furthermore, the mortality and morbidity related to malaria are especially high in certain densely forested areas and during particular time periods, such as the rainy season14.
-Despite the effort made to improve the health system in the country, accessibility to public health services is still limited by inability to pay for transportation costs associated with travelling to faraway public facilities, especially when road conditions worsen during the wet season.
-On the
+In addition to travelling between malaria endemic and non-endemic areas, MMPs are also documented to engage in behaviors that pose high health risks.
+This risky behavior is attributed to their mobility, poverty, and legal status, and generally results in reductions in poor care-seeking behaviors11.
+The lack of regulated treatment and proper drug usage among MMP closely links this population to the emergence and spread of P. falciparum multi-drug resistant parasites. - 4.1.5 The morbidity and mortality associated with malaria are especially high in certain densely forested areas and particular time periods, notably the rainy season12.
+Despite efforts made to improve the health system in the country, accessibility to public health services is still limited by inability to pay for transportation costs associated with travelling to faraway public facilities, especially when road conditions worsen during the wet season.
+The private health sector has been expanding quickly since the late 1990s; however, this sector is still not fully regulated, and local health administrators have limited ability to enforce existing legislation.
+In addition, the limited regulation of drug imports has previously led to the use of fake and substandard antimalaria drugs, especially artemisinin derivatives and monotherapies, which are believed to have triggered the initial emergence of resistance to antimalarial drugs 13.
+Despite this, the majority of malaria patients prefer getting treatment from private health service providers, which are viewed as more adaptable to client demands.
+Fortunately, the 2013 Cambodia Malaria Survey reported that 100% of the private healthcare outlets surveyed reported that they no longer sell